bweathers3/college-rec-api/README.md

 cd college-rec-api

-#### Running Get Recruited Backend:
+#### Running GetRecruited Backend:

 To run the backend use the localhost:5000 port, run: rails s -p 5000

 You can now visit http://localhost:5000  and you should see a Rails welcome message!
+Since there are no views associated with the backend you will not be able to navigate beyond the welcome page.

 ## Finding An Issue

-* If you have everything setup you can find issues to work on. **Get Recruited** uses Github's built in issue tracker.
+* If you have everything setup you can find issues to work on. **GetRecruited** uses Github's built-in issue tracker.
 A listing of all our issues can be found [here]https://github.com/bweathers3/college-rec-api/issues.

 * Once you have found an issue, leave a comment stating that you plan to work on the issue.
 Once assigned to you, your mission is a go!